 Add in sugars and stir well by hand.

-Beat the mess out of your eggs.
+In a separate mixing bowl, beat the mess out of your eggs.
 This is when you get out all those frustrations.

-Add in flour, eggs, and flavorings.
+Add flour, eggs, and flavorings to the sugar mixture.

 Stir that up really well by hand.